ionic-enterprise/ionic-training-decks/src/assets/data/markdown/identity-vault-angular/base.md

 #### Startup

-The `APP_INITIALIZER`, as defined in the `AppModule`, dispatches the `initialize` action which uses the `SessionVaultService` to read the session informtion from persistent storage.
-If the session information can be read, the user continues using the application.
-If not, they are redirected to the login page.
+When the application first starts, the session is undefined in the store.
+The first time that a route is hit that requires authentication, the Auth Guard will note that the session does not exist and attempt to restore the session.
+If the session is restored, then the application can continue to the guarded route.
+If not, then the application is redirected to the login page.

+This allows the application to delay attempting to restore the session until a session is actually required (which is actually for all pages except the login page for this application, but that is not always the case in every app).

 #### Execution